 Volunteers Needed to Help Working Families with Tax Preparation

-In tax year 2016, 230 volunteers provided free income tax preparation for low- to moderate-income families as part of the Money in Your Pocket (MIYP) campaign, a community collaboration of organizations committed to the economic stability of local families.
-Nationally the effort is known as the Volunteer Income Tax Assistance program, or VITA.
-Volunteers filed 4,389 tax returns, resulting in more than $4.7 million returned to local families.
-The average annual income for clients receiving tax preparation services was $21,495 and the average return was $1,379.
+The service is offered through the Money in Your Pocket (MIYP) program, a community partnership led by United Way of the Capital Region that is committed to the economic stability of local families.
+In tax year 2017, 238 volunteers filed 4,721 tax returns, resulting in more than $4.4 million returned to local families.
+The average annual income for clients receiving tax preparation services was $21,227 and the average return was $1,218.

-The Money in Your Pocket campaign received financial support from the PNC Foundation and the U.S. Department of Treasury, Internal Revenue Service.
+The Money in Your Pocket campaign is supported by the PNC Foundation and the U.S. Department of Treasury, Internal Revenue Service.

 For those interested in learning more, several informational sessions will be held in October.
 To see a list of dates or to sign up, visit http://uwcr.partnershipplanners.org/openhouse.